 1. Open Space: Known to you – Known to others

-This Open Space is about the behaviour that is known by you and also seen and acknowledged by others.
+This Open Space or open area is about the behaviour that is known by you and also seen and acknowledged by others.
 You can communicate about this.
 Still, it sometimes happens that there is behaviour that is disturbing to the environment, where someone is aware that it is.
 It isn’t always easy to acknowledge when someone is confronted about this by someone else.
 Patience and caution are important when discussing this behaviour with someone.

 2. Blind Spot: Unknown to yourself – Known to others

-The Blind Spot can be very difficult to manage, and can cause others to talk about you.
-This is because they can see something that you don’t.
-Perspiration odour, the frequent use of the same word or continuous pulling of the nose are examples of this.
 The Blind Spot can also occur in the working environment.
 Someone can be unaware of the fact that he works slower than his colleagues.
 Others are aware of this, however, which can cause certain irritations.
 If feedback is not given properly to another, he will stay stuck in his old behavior and is likely to fall outside the group.

 3. Hidden Area: Known to yourself – Unknown to others